mathieucarbou/mathieucarbou.github.io/index.md

 ## Solar Routers / Diverter

 I am specialized in solar routing / diversion.
-I have crated many solar routeur and also libraries to help build solar routers.
+I have created many solar routers and also libraries to help build solar routers.

 |                                                                                           |        |                                                                                                           |
 | :---------------------------------------------------------------------------------------- | :----: | :-------------------------------------------------------------------------------------------------------- |